modrinth/docs/docs/modpacks/playing_modpacks.md

 If you cannot download the update properly, you will need to download the latest version from [BakaXL Jenkins](http://jk-insider.bakaxl.com:8888/).

-If you are interested in translating for us, check out [the translation effort](https://github.com/BakaXL-Launcher/BakaXL/tree/master/BakaXL_Software/3.0).
+If you are interested in translating for BakaXL, check out [the translation effort](https://github.com/BakaXL-Launcher/BakaXL/tree/master/BakaXL_Software/3.0).
 :::

 ![Make sure you're using beta version of BakaXL](../../static/img/tutorial/bakaxlInsiderPreview.png)